espinm2/dev.to/istio-auth-policies.md

 ```

+#### Example tying together claims with Authorization Policies
+> 🚧 I will fill out this section soon.
+I working on more examples and diagrams to tie these concepts together!
+> I highly recommend reading [Istio By Example](https://www.istiobyexample.dev/authorization)  for more info!

 ## Access Flow with Auth Policies
-There is some simple logic behind how authorization is determined given defined `AuthorizationPolicies`.
+There is some logic behind how authorization is determined given defined `AuthorizationPolicies`.
 Below is the flow as taken directly from the Istio documentation.

 >1 - If there are any CUSTOM policies that match the request, evaluate and deny the request if the evaluation result is deny.
 2 - If there are any DENY policies that match the request, deny the request.